Juglot

-Juglot or Jaglot (formerly Sai) is a town located in the Gilgit District of Gilgit−Baltistan, Pakistan.
-It is situated 45 km southeast of the capital city of Gilgit on the Karakoram Highway.
+Juglot or Jaglot (formerly Sai) is a town located in the Gilgit District of Gilgit-Baltistan region in Pakistan.
+It is situated 45 km southeast of the regional capital city of Gilgit on the Karakoram Highway.
 The town is situated at the junction of three major mountain ranges: the Karakoram, the Hindu Kush and the Himalayas.
-The confluence of Gilgit and Indus rivers is also located nearby.
+The confluence of the Gilgit and Indus river is also located nearby.

 Juglot is also the junction where the roads to Gilgit and Skardu split into different directions: the road to Skardu branches off by about six kilometres towards Gilgit.

 Geography

 Jaglot is situated at the mouth of Sai Nala as it joins the Indus River on its right side.
 Across the Indus River on its left bank is the village of Bunji.
 In the 19th century, a ferry service used to run between Jaglot (then known as Sai) and Bunji, which provided the only means of communication between Gilgit and Kashmir.
 In 1893, a suspension bridge called the Partab Bridge was constructed upstream, which provided an easier means of communication.

 Approximately three miles above the mouth of Sai Nala, another mountain torrent joins it from the left.
 This and the Sai Nala provide several fertile plains, on which some dozen hamlets were raised, all of which have now merged into the village of Jaglot.